Geometry-aided Vision-based Localization of Future Mars Helicopters in Challenging Illumination Conditions: METHODOLOGY

-Our objective is to learn how to merge the features $\tilde{F}^B$, $\hat{F}^B$ with the corresponding $\tilde{F}^C$, $\hat{F}^C$ to produce coarse- and fine-level feature maps that incorporate both visual and geometric information of the local map area we wish to localize the vehicle.
-To do so, we use cross-attention layers in both directions in the following manner:
+Our objective is to learn how to merge the features $\tilde{F}^B$, $\hat{F}^B$ with the corresponding $\tilde{F}^C$, $\hat{F}^C$ to produce coarse- and fine-level feature maps that incorporate both visual and geometric information of the local map area.
+To do so, we use cross-attention layers in both directions:

 where the first argument for each $CrossAttn$ layer is used as the query, $\oplus$ concatenates the outputs along the feature dimension, and $G$ is a small feedforward network comprised of two linear layers followed by LayerNorm.
 The resulting $\tilde{F}'^B \in \mathbb{R}^{\frac{H}{8} \times \frac{W}{8} \times d}$ is the merged coarse level feature map.
 The corresponding process is repeated for the fine level maps to produce $\hat{F}'^B \in \mathbb{R}^{\frac{H}{2} \times \frac{W}{2} \times d}$.
 The rest of the pipeline follows the original LoFTR, with the merged feature representations being used in the coarse and fine transformer modules instead of the features extracted only from $I^B$.
-Figure \ref{fig:geo-loftr} shows the architectural details of Geo-LoFTR.
+Fig. \ref{fig:geo-loftr} shows the architectural details of Geo-LoFTR.